 Bispham Beach

-Dogs are allowed throughout the year, and the gentle slope means plenty of exposed sand when the tide is out.
-It is a good choice if you want space without travelling far from Blackpool itself.
+Dogs are allowed throughout the year and the gentle slope means plenty of exposed sand when the tide is out.
+It is a good choice if you want space without travelling far from Blackpool, and works particularly well as a mix-it-up option combining a straight promenade walk with a beach section on the way back.

 - Best for: Calm walks away from crowds